anexport/RentAloo/docs/mobile-ux/MOBILE_FORM_USABILITY_ANALYSIS.md

-# Mobile Form & Input Usability Analysis - RentAloo
+# Mobile Form & Input Usability Analysis - Vaymo

 ## Executive Summary

-RentAloo has implemented a thoughtful mobile-first approach to form design with responsive layouts, proper sizing, and good accessibility patterns.
+Vaymo has implemented a thoughtful mobile-first approach to form design with responsive layouts, proper sizing, and good accessibility patterns.
 However, there are opportunities to enhance mobile keyboard optimization and touch target consistency.

 ---